benthuffine/brazier/docs/mvp_demo_checklist.md

 - Installable web app behavior through the web manifest and service worker.
 - Cross-platform framing for Android and iOS from a single React/Next.js codebase.
 - Login screen with demo-user shortcuts for admin, starter, and premium personas.
+- Role-aware app shell with starter/premium/admin access separation.
+- In-app success and error feedback for key actions, so saves and failures are visible during the demo.

 ## Starter User Experience